The Social Security Administration recently determined the nanny tax threshold to be $2,600 for 2023.

 In years past, the nanny tax threshold has either remained flat or increased by $100.
 It’s also the fourth consecutive year that the threshold has seen a boost.

-This means if a household employee like a nanny, housekeeper, private teacher, or in-home senior caregiver, earns $2,400 or more in cash wages in 2022, Social Security and Medicare taxes, commonly called FICA taxes, must be paid by the family and the employee.
+If a household employee – like a nanny, housekeeper, or in-home senior caregiver – earns $2,600 or more in cash wages in 2023, Social Security and Medicare taxes (or FICA taxes) must be paid by the family and the worker.

 Earnings below this threshold aren’t taxable under Social Security.

 While most full- and part-time household employees will exceed the nanny tax threshold, temporary or seasonal domestic workers like summer and after-school nannies can easily reach that threshold and trigger nanny tax compliance.